 A Heart-Healthy Holiday Recipe

-Although it may be a holiday favorite for many, one cup of eggnog (along with its over 300 calories) is a quick way to derail a day of healthy choices.
+Although it may be a holiday favorite for many, one cup of traditional eggnog (along with its over 300 calories) is a quick way to derail a day of healthy choices.
 Luckily, there's a healthier alternative.

 - 2 cups organic whole milk